top of page

 …can shift from:

-• “fix what’s broken”
+• “Fix what’s broken”

 to:

-• “amplify what works”
+• “Amplify what works.”

 And that’s a completely different game.

+ADHD isn’t just a list of challenges.
 It’s also a collection of strengths that, when recognized and used, can:

-• improve mental health
+• Improve mental health

-• increase life satisfaction
+• Increase life satisfaction

-• reduce daily struggle
+• Reduce daily struggle

+The goal isn’t to become someone else.
 It’s to become more aligned with how your brain already works.

 Sources